A children’s picture book by

 Activities: Reading, writing, digital art, biking, beach walking, lap swimming, eating at seafood restaurants, and taking naps.

 Family: A man named Rob and a terrihuahua dog named FOXY! (pictured).

-Charlie is a freelance illustrator who lives in Birmingham, England.
+Charlie is a freelance illustrator who lives in Birmingham, England, UK.

 I’m a happy salesman.

 I picked up my pens again in 2012 and I don’t plan on ever putting them down again.
 For me it’s all about cartoons.
 They’re expressive, dynamic, concise and sometimes fleeting, just like life.
 I know, deep hey?

 Activities: Sketching, inking, running, running a bit less, running hardly ever, and scrolling through artists on Instagram.

 Family: I have an Ashleigh (not pictured).
 I make her look at cartoons a lot and say nice things about them.
 I also have a mum called Caron.
 She made me.
 Plus two sisters.

 Watching boxing, 1930s/1950s cars, art, photos, craft beer, and rare pens.
 Did I mention Instagram?

 Mr. Dewey’s Zoo teaches kids Dewey Decimal Classification, which is used to arrange nonfiction books in most libraries.